Foundations of Transaction Fee Mechanism Design: Introduction

-\paragraph{\underline{Open question 3:}} Do these novel elements actually make a difference in the design of transaction fee mechanisms?
+\paragraph{\underline{Open question 3:}} Do these elements idiosyncratic to blockchains actually make a difference in the design of transaction fee mechanisms?
 Can they help achieve incentive compatible mechanism designs that would otherwise be impossible?

 \ignore{